-The aim of MVP development is to get the real feedback of customers so as to improve the product and provide better service to customers.
+The aim of MVP development services is to get the real feedback of customers so as to improve the product and provide better service to customers.

 The main cause of startups failing is that they themselves are uncertain about the market and their products.
-It is quite possible that their product does not solve the problem of the customers and hence not required in the market.
+It is quite possible that their product does not solve the problem of the customers and hence is not required in the market.